D-B-Miller/hdf5viewer/README.md

 A Tkinter GUI for quick viewing and inspection of the structure and contents of HDF5 files before opening them as part of a deeper analysis.

+The idea is to use this to quickly check that a file can be opened and it is structured as inspected or open an unknwon file and quickly check the contents.
+This is to act as a quick inspection tool.

 ## Requirements
  - tkinter
  - matplotlib